Skip to content

 Web browser — works on anything (iPhone, Android, tablet, Mac, Windows, Linux), nothing to install, and is required for first-time setup.
 You type http://alternator.local (or the regulator's IP).
 Use any browser you like.

 iOS app ("Xengineering Regulator") — the recommended day-to-day experience on an iPhone or iPad.
-The app bundles the dashboard on the phone so it feels faster, and it finds the regulator for you (no typing the address).
+The app bundles the dashboard on the phone so it feels faster, and it finds the regulator for you (no typing the address) — including over a phone hotspot, where it falls back to scanning the small hotspot network if the alternator.local name doesn't answer.
 It is not used for first-time setup — set the regulator up in a browser first, then switch to the app.
 Distributed via the App Store / TestFlight.
 An Android app is on the roadmap; Android users use a browser for now.

 First-time setup